The seats around a No-Limit Texas Hold ‘Em table are usually described as:

 When your opponent, who is out of position, shows weakness by checking to you, being last to act allows you to put a lot of pressure on, pretending you have a stronger hand.

 For example, you raise on the button and get called by one of the blinds.
 The flop is , and your opponent checks.
 If you bet and your opponent doesn’t have an ace or king, they’ll fold.
 You could have had , , or – it doesn’t matter.
 You used position to win the hand, not your cards.

 The main advantage of position is that you know exactly what your opponent has chosen to do before you decide how you should play.
 Whether they check, (often signalling weakness), bet small, or bet big, you are being given valuable information.

 Poker is all about making the best decision on imperfect information.
 Having more information is valuable.

 4. Pot control

 Acting last on every post-flop street helps you control the size of the pot that you end up playing.
 This is valuable.
-If you decide you’d like to play a small pot and an opponent checks, you can check behind.
-If he bets, you can fold or call – still keeping the pot small.
-If you want to play a big pot then, whether he checks or bets, you can bet or raise and increase the size of the pot.
+If you decide you’d like to play a small pot and an opponent checks, you can check behind them.
+If they bet, you can fold or call – still keeping the pot small.
+If you want to play a big pot then, whether Villain checks or bets, you can bet or raise and increase the size of the pot.